-If you are little interested obtaining higher level of security for you data, then I’m sure you would like this little software.
-Perhaps you have heard of encryption, if not, encryption is just the way to transform plain text files into Cipher text.
-To be more clear, encryption just makes the normal files like, songs, movies, documents etc. into something that human can’t understand, only machines can understand after inserting a secret key.
+If you are little interested in obtaining a higher level of security for your data, then I’m sure you would like this little software.
+Perhaps you have heard of encryption if not, encryption is just the way to transform plain text files into Ciphertext.
+To be more clear, encryption just makes the normal files like songs, movies, documents, etc. into something that human can’t understand, only machines can understand after inserting a secret key.
 We can too encrypt our secret files with TrueCrypt, still safe to work with.
 Let’s see how to do that in Ubuntu Linux and other derivative OS.

 Why Do We Need Encryption?

 If you were not aware of the encryption, then you are probably thinking that why we need encryption.
 Why I would want to store our normal files into a format that I can’t understand.
 If I can’t understand then how would I be able to play, run or open those non-understandable files?
 Well, that’s not so.
 I have mentioned that human can’t understand encrypted data and in case, you try to open an encrypted file, you’ll get an error or if you open an encrypted file with a text editor, then there will be only “teximbles” (text+symbols).
 The only way to access an encrypted file is a password/passphrase/keyfile.
 When we encrypt any file then we set a key/password/fingerprint etc. and we keep it safe in our memory.
 The next time we try to open that file, just enter that key and Voila! the file will be decrypted and you’ll be able to use it.
 Encryption is one of the best ways to secure our important/secret files like passwords, important documents, lectures, audio files, etc. from being read/played/used by an unwanted person.
 Many times your data is mistakenly shared, sometimes hacked, or read by your neighbor.
 When you keep your important files encrypted they are secure.
 Even if somebody gets them and tries to open then he can’t.